KeinR/bad-apple-cturtle/README.md

 - https://stackoverflow.com/questions/51316233/how-can-i-see-git-diff-on-the-visual-studio-code-side-by-side-file
 - https://savvyadmin.com/extract-audio-from-video-files-to-wav-using-ffmpeg/
 - For how to break video into frames with ffmpeg

+Other references are scattered throughout the sources next to the pertinent code.

 C-Turtle docs (which weren't really that helpful, thanks, and the website is down (?) so I had to download the repo and view locally)